SheetJS/docs.sheetjs.com/docz/docs/03-demos/09-bundler.md

 ViteJS adopted nascent `package.json` patterns.
 Version 0.18.10 implements the patterns required for ViteJS 3.0.3.
-These patterns are evolving and a future version of Vite may require more packaging changes.
+These patterns are evolving and a future version of ViteJS may require more packaging changes.

 :::